Bruce Botelho: Alaska Attorney General

 Botelho had returned to the Alaska Department of Law in mid-1987 as supervising attorney of the oil and gas section.
 In February 1992 he was appointed as deputy attorney general for Alaska.
 On January 12, 1994 he was appointed by Governor Walter J. Hickel as Attorney General and confirmed by the Alaska Legislature that May.
 In December 1994, Governor Hickel was succeeded by Tony Knowles, who asked Botelho to continue in office.
 He served until December 2002.
 As Attorney General, Botelho chaired the Criminal Justice Council and served as a trustee to the Alaska Permanent Fund Corporation.
 He also chaired the Children's Confidentiality Task Force, the state team on state-tribal relations, the Governors Conference on Youth and Justice, and co-chaired the Criminal Justice Assessment Commission.
 He served as chief of staff for the Governor's Task Force on Civil Justice Reform and the Governor's Subsistence Task Force.
 He was an initial trustee of the Alaska Children's Trust.
 Major accomplishments of his tenure included oil and gas tax and royalty settlements in excess of $3 billion, settlement of the Alaska mental health lands trust litigation, lifting of the blockade of the Alaska state ferry Malaspina, Alaska's participation in the national tobacco litigation, natural resource and environmental protection actions against Tyson Seafood Group and Royal Caribbean Cruise Lines, and reinvigorated antitrust enforcement including propane litigation and the Carrs-Safeway grocery and BP Amoco-Arco mergers.

 Return to Juneau mayoralty (2003–2012)

 In October 2003, he was elected to his second term as mayor of Juneau.
 Botelho was re-elected in October 2006 and again in October 2009.
 Botelho left office in 2012 after being term-limited.
 He was succeeded by Merrill Sanford.
 With 12 years served as mayor, Botelho is the longest-serving mayor in Juneau's history.

+Alaska Coastal Zone Management Initiative

+In 1978, under the leadership of Governor Jay Hammond, Alaska established its coastal zone management program to undertake land-use planning, permitting to regulate development and habitat restoration in coastal regions.
+Alaska’s program obtained federal recognition and funding, but was substantially weakened in the mid-2000’s and ultimately abolished in 2011.
+Botelho organized and led a citizen’s initiative to restore the program, collecting the requisite signatures in record time.
+However, opposition to the initiative from the resource extraction industry led to a decisive defeat for the initiative in the August 2012 primary election.
+Today, with the exception of Alaska, all 35 coastal and Great Lakes states and territories participate in the National Coastal Zone Management Program.